kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 ## Summary

 Currently, Jobs and Deployments start Pods as soon as they are marked for terminating.
-Terminating pods are in a transitory state where they are neither active nor really fully terminated.
+Terminating pods are in a transitoryx state where they are neither active nor really fully terminated.
 This KEP proposes a new field for the Job, Deployment/ReplicaSet controllers that counts terminating pods as like they were active.
 The goal of this KEP is to allow for opt-in behavior where terminating pods count as active.
 This will allow users to see that new pods will be only created once the existing pods have fully terminated.